 To focus on Matthew’s survival, the Elliotts buried their grief.
 “We could not rest,” Adel says.
-They would travel to Belfast for regular checkups and routine MRIs, and hold their breath as they listened to the doctors say, “unchanged.”
-They would start Matthew on a concoction of cooking oils — made famous in the 1992 film “Lorenzo’s oil” — aimed at reducing the very-long-chain fatty acids that accumulate in ALD.
+They traveled to Belfast for regular checkups and routine MRIs and held their breath as they listened to the doctors say, “unchanged.”
+They started Matthew on a concoction of cooking oils — made famous in the 1992 film “Lorenzo’s oil” — aimed at reducing the very-long-chain fatty acids that accumulate in ALD.
 And all the while, they began to think about expanding their family.
 Would it be possible?
 By conceiving through in vitro fertilization, it would.
 They could have the embryos tested to make sure their children didn’t carry the disease.

-Meanwhile, an international team of researchers, led by Dr. David Williams — chief scientific officer and chief of Hematology/Oncology at Boston Children’s Hospital — had developed a study protocol aimed at halting the progression of ALD using ex-vivo lentiviral gene therapy.
+Meanwhile, an international research team, led by Dr. David Williams, chief of Hematology/Oncology at Boston Children’s Hospital, and Dr. Florian Eichler, who directs the Center for Rare Neurological Diseases at Massachusetts General Hospital, had developed a study protocol aimed at halting the progression of ALD using gene therapy.
 Instead of taking cells from a donor, bone marrow would be taken from the boys themselves, treated with a virus carrying the gene for the ALD protein, then reinfused.

 “There are two great advantages to gene therapy,” Dr. Williams says.
 “First, patients don’t have to wait to find a donor match.
 Second, because we use their own, gene-modified stem cells, there’s no risk of graft-versus-host-disease, and the patients do not require any immunosuppression drugs, which can have very significant, even fatal, side effects.”

-The Elliotts traveled to Great Ormond Street Hospital in London, a long-time collaborator of Boston Children’s, to learn more about the experimental treatment.
-Further testing would be needed, but Matthew appeared to be a strong candidate as long as he didn’t have a sibling who was a bone-marrow match, which would eliminate him from the study.
+The Elliotts traveled to Great Ormond Street Hospital in London, a long-time collaborator of Boston Children’s, to learn more about the treatment, which at the time was still experimental.
+(It was approved by the Food and Drug Administration on September 2, 2022.)
+Further testing would be needed, but Matthew appeared to be a strong candidate as long as he didn’t have a sibling who was a bone-marrow match, which would disqualify him from the study.
 The London clinical trial wasn’t up and running yet, but the one in Boston would be open that summer.

 “This was all predetermined — just in case,” says Adel.
 “We had no idea if gene therapy would actually work.
 It was a huge risk.”